 - 1. The Committee considered the combined second and third periodic reports of Germany at its 674th and 675th meetings, held on 29 and 30 August 2023.
 It adopted the present concluding observations at its 684th and 685th meetings, held on 5 and 6 September 2023. - 2.
-The Committee welcomes the combined second and third periodic reports of Germany, which were prepared in accordance with the Committee's reporting guidelines, and thanks the State party for its written replies to the list of issues prior to reporting. - 3.
-The Committee expresses its appreciation for the constructive dialogue held with the State party's high-level delegation, which covered a wide array of issues and included representatives of relevant government ministries and provided further clarifications to the questions posed orally by the Committee.
-The Committee also appreciates the active participation of the German Institute for Human Rights, in its capacity as the national human rights institution and independent monitoring mechanism, pursuant to article 33(2) of the Convention.
+The Committee welcomes the combined second and third periodic reports of Germany, which were prepared in accordance with the Committee's reporting guidelines in response to the list of issues prior to reporting prepared by the Committee. - 3.
+The Committee expresses its appreciation for the constructive dialogue held with the State party's high-level delegation, which covered a wide array of issues and included representatives of relevant government ministries who provided further clarifications on the questions posed by the Committee.
+The Committee also expresses its appreciation for the active participation of the German Institute for Human Rights, in its capacity as the national human rights institution and independent monitoring mechanism, pursuant to article 33 (2) of the Convention.